 This season we’re reaching beyond my own collection of interviews to bring you voices from the Studs Terkel Radio Archive.
 The archive holds more than 5,000 programs that the pioneering oral historian and broadcast legend recorded for WFMT radio in Chicago between 1952 and 1997.

 And that’s where we found a half-century old interview with Quentin Crisp—a writer and performer who was known, above all, for being unapologetically himself.
 Quentin was born Denis Pratt on Christmas Day 1908 and grew up in suburban London.
-In his early twenties, he left home, changed his name, and began to cultivate a dramatic personal style that provoked both curiosity and hostility in a rigidly conformist age.
+In his early 20s, he left home, changed his name, and began to cultivate a dramatic personal style that provoked both curiosity and hostility in a rigidly conformist age.
 With his dyed hair, makeup, and painted nails, Quentin asserted his right to exist as a feminine gay man, even if that meant isolation and hardship.

 When he was 59, Quentin gained notoriety when he published a memoir called The Naked Civil Servant.
 Studs Terkel’s interest was piqued.
 In 1970, he sat down with the writer in his dingy London apartment.